itwasall/specget/README.md

 specget is a portable tool designed for refurbishers to get all required specifications of an iMac or MacBook without having to create a User account.

+# For acquiring battery information for Venutra/Sonoma, or for completely negating this applications existence please check the wiki!!

 ## Usage
 From terminal on a MacOS install USB: